 - 150,000+ Clients

 - Zero Fees from Everywhere

 - Large Private and Corporate Desk

 - Hassle-Free Transfer Process

 - More than 100 Years of FX Experience in Trading Staff

 Which Business Should Use Foreign Exchange Services?

+The most common misconception in the FX domain is that a business should be massive in size, in order to partake in the market.
+Most small businesses, in Australia, and globally, simply use their banks to make and receive international payments, without taking an active position in the market.
+This kind of approach leads to a great deal of waste, and can seriously damage businesses which are reliant on foreign currencies.
 Banks are non SME-friendly, because they are inflexible.
 Larger corporate clients will have access to the foreign exchange dealers, but smaller SME’s will not, and thus, as a small business owner – you would have to deal with your banker.
 A banker which is not permitted to give any special discounts on currency buy or sale.
 A banker which cannot offer any FX options like Forward Contracts.
 A banker which won’t follow the market in your behalf and make trades automatically at set rates.

 On the other hand, corporate foreign exchange specialists like the ones listed above, will definitely:

 - Provide discount rates on large volumes.
 The more trades, the bigger the amounts, the lower the margin that they would take.